English

 The thematic idea of morals also runs through our first of three Shakespearean plays Romeo and Juliet as students examine who is responsible for the conflict, were Romeo and Juliet right to ignore their families.
 The idea of fate is introduced to link with the contemporary play Blood Brothers studied in Year 8.

 The Blood Brother unit links and compares with Romeo and Juliet and the themes of fate and morality whist also focussing on duality and marginality of characters a theme picked up in KS4.
 Morality can also be found in Of Mice and Men Students study the characters and the themes surrounding the death of Lennie and 1930s America.
-The scheme also focuses on diversity of characters, within the 1930s setting.
+The scheme also focusses on diversity of characters, within the 1930s setting.
 The voices in society unit deepens the students’ knowledge of self in today’s society.
 Taking inspiration from Kate Clanchy’s book How to Grow your own poem, The EMC’s book of diverse shorts and What is Race Who are racists.
 The theme of morality and diversity of characters are studied in The Tempest Where students are asked to reflect as Prospero as he leaves the island.
-The detective unit focuses on character assessment and writers methods whilst studying a variety of extracts and short stories.
+The detective unit focuses on character assessment and writers’ methods whilst studying a variety of extracts and short stories.

 Year 9 deepens the student’s knowledge of the Gothic and links with A Christmas Carol and to some extent The Tempest.
 The students study texts written by unreliable narrators, which links, to Dr Jekyll and Mr Hyde.
 The nonfiction Rhetoric Unit explores how Logos, Pathos and Ethos are used to influence and position audiences.
 The unit focuses on speakers from all eras including modern day champions like Marcus Rashford.
 The Great War features texts and poems from World War 1 thematically links morality and the reality of horrors of war.
 The end of year 9 links to the KS4 programme as the students work through a component 1 paper and study Macbeth through the study of characters and themes